-Hi, I'm a developer that loves clean, elegant code that is a pleasure to maintain.
+I'm a developer who loves clean, elegant code that is a pleasure to maintain.

 How May I Help?

-If you are like most solopreneurs and small businesses you haven’t time to mess with updating and fixing your website.
+If you are like most solopreneurs and small businesses, you don’t have time to update or improve your website.

-You’d love to add videos and more testimonials but when?
+You’d love to add videos and more testimonials, but when?
 And how?

 Maybe your website is in serious need of a facelift.